-Many people believe that first impressions begin on the day of the event, but I’d like to suggest that it actually begins during the ticket sales process.
-As humans we tend to judge a book by it’s cover.
-The same is true for your attendees’ experience with your ticket sales page.
-Imagine the ticketing page is the cover of your book, and your event is the story on the pages.
+First impressions play a huge role in an attendee’s experience with your event.
+Many people believe that first impressions begin on the day of the event, but as a online registration software company, we’d like to suggest your impression begins much earlier.
+Folks tend to judge a book by it’s cover and the same is true for your attendees’ experience with your event technology.

 1. It all starts with your marketing.

 Consider how your potential attendees are hearing about your event.
 Are you putting posters up around town or are you posting information on your Facebook wall?
 Or possibly using Google Adwords to send folks to your website where they can get more info and sign up?
-Is it easy for your demographic to hear about your event?
-Are they immediately excited about the possibility to attend your event?
+Consider if it is easy for your demographic to hear about your event?

-Once your potential attendees hear about your event they will take steps forward in purchasing tickets.
-You’ll need to consider how easy it is for your attendees to go from hearing about your event to buying tickets.
-Ideally, you will include a “Buy Tickets” button on every page of your website ensuring it’s easy to locate when people are ready to sign up.
+Once your potential attendees hear about your event they will take steps forward in registering.
+You’ll need to consider how easy it is for your attendees to go from hearing about your event to registering.
+Ideally, you will include a “Register Now” button on every page of your website ensuring it’s easy to locate when people are ready to sign up.

 3. Time to consider the more technical details of your form.

-4. After the ticket sales process comes the confirmation.
+4. After the registration process comes the confirmation.

-It’s important to ensure that your confirmation page, email, and tickets are all setup thoroughly.
-This is a breeze when you get set up with TicketSpice!
-You’ll want to make sure the tickets provided in their confirmation includes the address, date and time of the event so your attendees can know exactly when and where they should be.
+It’s important to ensure that your confirmation page and email are all setup thoroughly.
+This is a breeze when you get set up with RegFox!
+You’ll want to make sure the information provided in their confirmation includes the address, date and time of the event so your attendees can know exactly when and where they should be.

-Also, TicketSpice will automatically display all of their ticket and payment details.
+Also, RegFox will automatically display all of their registration and payment details.
 If you want to add extra details to the confirmation email, don’t hesitate.
 Show your personality, and express your excitement for their participation with a short and sweet message.

-5. Now it’s time to test your ticket sales process before going live.
+5. Now it’s time to test your registration process before going live.

 This is huuuuuuge!
 Perform some tests to confirm your form is flowing and functioning exactly as you wish.
 It’s best to know your sign up process before your attendees experience it.
 You can even send the link to a colleague and have them test it as well.
 Then, as you complete your form, ask yourself, did you get to hung up at any point?
 Was anything distracting?
 Will my demographic find it as easy as I did?
 Doing this will help solidify your attendees’ first impression with you.

-6. Finally, it’s time rock the entry process!
+6. Finally, it’s time rock the check-in process!

-Your entry process is a continuation of your first impression with your attendees.
-You will want to do everything you can to streamline this process from the time they drive into the parking lot to the moment their ticket is getting scanned.
-Have volunteers directing the flow of traffic and signage guiding where ticket scanning is located.
-Once your ticket holders make it to the ticket scanning line, have a system in place to make this as fast and smooth as possible.
+Your check-in process is a continuation of your first impression with your attendees.
+You will want to do everything you can to streamline this process from the time they drive into the parking lot to the moment their registration is getting scanned.
+Have volunteers directing the flow of traffic and signage guiding where check-in is located.
+Once your registrants make it to the check-in line, have a system in place to make this as fast and smooth as possible.

-Check out our state-of-the-art ticket scan app to give your first impression with your attendees a cherry on top.
+Check out our state-of-the-art check in app to give your first impression with your attendees a cherry on top.